China Blacklists Carfentanil, Closing A Deadly Loophole

 As the AP reported last October, U.S. agents had been seeking a change in the drug's status in China — and officials had looked to use the Chemical Weapons Convention to help.

-The DEA says that the formal lethal dose of carfentanil for a human isn't known — but the agency adds, "carfentanil is approximately 100 times more potent than fentanyl, which can be lethal at the 2-milligram range."
+In its advisory about the drug, the DEA states, "carfentanil is approximately 100 times more potent than fentanyl, which can be lethal at the 2-milligram range."

+The DEA says the precise lethal dose of carfentanil for a human "is unknown" — perhaps because, as the National Library of Medicine states, the drug "is intended for large-animal use only as its extreme potency makes it inappropriate for use in humans."

+Illustrating that point, the DEA displayed an image of a tiny 2-milligram pile of powder next to a penny.
+In that image, the powder was a little bigger than Abraham Lincoln's ear.